Voxel-Fox-Ltd/Novus/docs/api.rst

     :param payload: The raw event payload data.
     :type payload: :class:`RawReactionClearEmojiEvent`

+.. function:: on_interaction(interaction)

+    When any interaction is sent to the bot.

+    :param interaction: The interaction data.
+    :type interaction: :class:`Interaction`

 .. function:: on_slash_command(interaction)

     Called when a slash command is parsed.